KULeuven-MICAS/zigzag-imc/README.md

 - an example for an SRAM-based Digital In-Memory Computing hardware template.
 - an example for an SRAM-based Analog In-Memory Computing hardware template.

+The output will be saved under `outputs/` folder.

 ## New features
 In this novel version, in addition to the features found in the basic zigzag, we have introduced several new capabilities: